ankitshah074/AskDoc.AI/README.md

    The user submits a query in any language.
 The query is embedded, and the assistant finds the most relevant document chunks.

 4. **Answer Generation**
-   A pre-trained BERT model analyzes the context and returns the most accurate answer to the user.
+   A pre-trained model analyzes the context and returns the most accurate answer to the user.

 ## Example Use Cases
 📚 Students: Ask questions about lecture notes or study material